TobiasFP/VDA5050-amr-fleet/README.md

 I lean towards #1 or #2, as i like open source a lot and this means the project gets to be my hobby, and I can still make money by doing contract work.
 This means little to no chance of profiting but maybe, just maybe, my awesome code will show people how to do proper software and will serve as a foundation for some robotics platforms.

+#### Decision
+I have decided on the following:
+Keep the base GoLang project completely open source with the least restricted model possible (MIT).

+The Frontend however will be kept open source, but very restricted, in that if you want to use the frontend for commercial purposes you have to contact me and make a deal.

 ### Acquiring partners

 There are so many small robotics startups that simply don't have the time to write fleet software.
 By telling them to just support the vda5050 from the start and pay me to add fleet features must be a lot cheaper and easier than building everything from scratch.
 By contacting robotics firms and convincing them to let me do the hard part will surely be an easy way of getting partners.